ouzi-dev/prow-helm-chart/README.md

 # prow-helm-chart <!-- omit in toc -->

-Helm chart to get Prow and everything needed up and running on Kubernetes.
+Helmv3 chart to get Prow and everything needed up and running on Kubernetes.

 - [Overview](#overview)
 - [Install](#install)